9/27/25

 Floating Poop

-• Usually contains more gas produced by your gut bacteria.
+• It usually contains more gas produced by your gut bacteria.

 • Common after eating beans, broccoli, cabbage, or other fiber-rich foods.